gordontucker/FittedSheets/README.md

 /// Allow pulling past the maximum height and bounce back.
 Defaults to true. sheetController.allowPullingPastMaxHeight = false

 /// Automatically grow/move the sheet to accomidate the keyboard.
-Defaults to false. sheetController.autoAdjustToKeyboard = false
+Defaults to true. sheetController.autoAdjustToKeyboard = true

 // Color of the sheet anywhere the child view controller may not show (or is transparent), such as behind the keyboard currently sheetController.contentBackgroundColor